 - How much is Monthly Interest on Rs 2 crore Fixed Deposit?

-We have discussed how interest of Fixed Deposits is taxed.
+We have discussed how the interest of Fixed Deposits is taxed.
 Now before leaving, let’s also see how fixed deposits can be used to save taxes.

 Tax Savings Fixed Deposits (Tax Saver FD 5 Years)